fsecommerce/convertizer_magento/README.md

 link | The URL of the product detail page<br/>
 price | The price of the product without currency information.
 The currency information is definied in the first step of the landingpage setup<br/>
 sale price | reduced price if available.
 The price will be displayed strikedthrough and this price will appear<br/>
-sale_price_effective_date | information about the period the sale price is valid.
-Format is strictly eg 2015-03-05T00:00-0000/2015-09-01T00:00-0000 (from/till) search_title | <br/>
-energy_efficiency_class | the EU energy efficiency class category, i.e. A++<br/>
+search_title | <br/>
 <p>
 <p>Most of the fields will be exported into the feed automaticly.
 Others you are able to set in the modules settings.
 Those are described there again.</p>